MicrosoftDocs/Hololens/hololens/hololens2-start.md

 ## Set up Windows

 The first time you start your HoloLens 2, your first task is to set up Windows Holographic.
-When you start your HoloLens, you will hear music and see a Microsoft logo.
+When you start your HoloLens, you'll hear music and see a Microsoft logo.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWGGGk]

 <br/>
 <img src="images/01-magic-moment.png" width="500px" alt="First screen during first boot">

-You will see a hummingbird flying around.
+You'll see a hummingbird flying around.

 <img src="images/hummingbird-1.png" width="500px" alt="Hummingbird flying">

-It will follow your hand.
+It follows your hand.

 <img src="images/hummingbird-2.png" width="500px" alt="Hummingbird flying close up">

-A button with a Microsoft logo will show up.
-Press the button, and HoloLens 2 will walk you through the following steps:
+A button with a Microsoft logo shows up.
+Press the button, and HoloLens 2 walks you through the following steps:

 1. Select your language.